Multi-link suspension

 A multi-link suspension is a type of independent vehicle suspension having three or more control links per wheel.
-These arms do not have to be of equal length, and may be angled away from their "obvious" direction.
-It was first introduced in the late 1960s on the Mercedes-Benz C111 and later on their W201 and W124 series.
+These links or arms do not have to be of equal length, and may be angled away from their "obvious" direction.
+It was introduced in the late 1960s by Mercedes-Benz on the experimental C111 then first used in production vehicles in the first half of the 1980s, on the company’s W201 sedan and later W124 series.

 Typically each arm has a spherical joint (ball joint) or rubber bushing at each end.
 Consequently, they react to loads along their own length, in tension and compression, but not in bending.
 Some multi-links do use a trailing arm, control arm or wishbone, which has two bushings at one end.

 On a front suspension one of the lateral arms is replaced by the tie-rod, which connects the rack or steering box to the wheel hub.

 Layout

 In order to simplify understanding, it is usual to consider the function of the arms in each of three orthogonal planes: